fujaba/fulibScenarios/src/test/scenarios/html/PartyApp/PartyApp.md

 // first page
 There are Content with id nameField, locationField, whenField and
-                  with description "input Name?", "input prompt Where?", "input prompt When?".
+                  with description "input Name?", "input Where?", "input When?".

 There is a Content with id nextButton and with description "button next".